Traveling Nurses Cost Less than Staff Nurses: KPMG Study

 According to the study, the nursing shortage is the main reason for using traveling nurses in hospitals, with permanent nurse attrition named as a key contributor to the shortage.
 Study respondents named the following top reasons why they use traveling nurses:

-- 3.Cost goes to the different departmental line item
+- The cost goes to the different departmental line item

 “Given the positive growth rate in expected traveling nurse usage, it appears that hospitals may remain above their ideal traveling nurse percentage in the coming year,” the study said.